mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/feature.rst

 Instead of declaring them in the feature |trait| or |class|, invariants are declared in the feature |companion object| (`invariantObject <#grammar-token-invariantObject>`__).

+Invariants are inherited from super types to their sub-types.
+However, they are not allowed to be overriden.
+That is, a sub-type cannot declare an invariant with the same name as with any of its super types' invariants.
+The *effective* invariant of a feature is a conjunction of all the invariants declared by the feature and all invariants inherited from its super types.

 In DMS, each invariant declaration is represented using a |val| that is annotated with ``@Inv`` and whose type